 In many cases, homemade raw food diets are deficient in key micronutrients that are essential for normal, healthy development.
-Even if the correct nutrients are present, they are not always present in the correct quantities or ratios.
+Even if the correct nutrients are present, they are not always present in the correct quantities ratios.
 For example, calcium and phosphorus must not only be present in adequate amounts, they must also be present in a specific ratio that is determined by the dog’s life stage.
-Achieving the correct balance of nutrients for optimal growth and development is challenging and it's easy to miss the mark when feeding a homemade diet.
+Achieving the correct balance of nutrients for optimal growth and development is challenging and it is easy to miss the mark when feeding a homemade diet.
 If you feed any homemade diet, it is important to work closely with a veterinary nutritionist to ensure that your dog’s nutritional needs are being met appropriately.

 4. Whole bones present in raw diets can cause internal damage

 Many homemade diets include bones or other large ingredients that can damage your dog’s tissues.
 Chewing on bones is a common source of dental fractures in dogs.
 These tooth fractures are painful, and must be addressed with extractions or advanced dental procedures, such as a root canal.

 Large fragments of bone that are swallowed can become lodged in your dog’s oesophagus, stomach, or intestines, leading to an obstruction that must be addressed through surgery.
 Smaller bone fragments, especially splintered bone fragments that may be caused by chewing on bones, can damage or even perforate the gastrointestinal tract as they pass through.